Karen-avila/hcd/README.rst

 CSV Files to work
 -------------

-Copy your CSV files in `/temp/backend/files` before run build
+Copy your CSV files in `pip install black` before run build

 Build the Stack
 -------------